 Sometimes angry people overreact.

-We caught a bus down the road from the B&B. We barrelled away from black granite desolation and landed on the other side of the island.
+We caught a bus down the road from the B&B. We barreled away from black granite desolation and landed on the other side of the island.

 Lewis was verdant.
 It was an oasis.
 It had food, and nice people, and buildings, and shops, and we visited the awe-striking standing stones of Callanish.

 When we saw the following photo for the first time, we nearly died.
-We must have laughed for twenty minutes straight, rolling and snorting and falling on the floor.
+We must have laughed for twenty minutes, rolling and snorting and falling on the floor.

 This was no representation of my beautiful mother.
 Rather, it captured the hilariousness of how disarrayed we felt that day, rushed to check out, teeth barely brushed, hair wild in the damp wind, sporting bagged-out clothes the way you do when you haven’t seen a dryer in weeks.

 To this day, we still refer back to this shot for laughs.